Skip to content ↓

 7. Social Skills: Integrate social skills training into the curriculum to support students in developing interpersonal communication skills.
 Teach skills such as turn-taking, active listening, initiating conversations, and interpreting social cues through structured lessons and role-playing activities.

-8. Collaboration with Specialists: Collaborate with speech-language pathologists, occupational therapists, and other specialists to support the communication needs of students.
+8. Collaboration with Specialists: Collaborate with speech-language therapists, occupational therapists, and other specialists to support the communication needs of students.
 Seek their expertise in assessing students, developing intervention plans, and providing targeted support.

 9. Parent and Caregiver Involvement: Involve parents and caregivers in the communication curriculum by providing resources, training, and opportunities for collaboration.
 Share strategies and techniques for promoting communication skills at home and encourage ongoing communication between home and school.